Eye Floaters (Vitreolysis)

 What is vitreolysis?

-Also known as floater laser treatment, vitreolysis is a non-invasive, paint-free procedure that can eliminate the visual disturbance caused by floaters.
-The goal of vitreolysis is to achive a “functional improvement”.
+Also known as floater laser treatment, vitreolysis is a non-invasive, pain-free procedure that can eliminate the visual disturbance caused by floaters.
+The goal of vitreolysis is to achieve a “functional improvement”.
 That is, to allow you to return to “normal” day-to-day activities without the hindrance of floaters.

 How does vitreolysis work?

 Vitreolysis involves the application of nanosecond pulses of laser light to evaporate the vitreous opacities and to sever the vitreous strands.
 During this process, the floater’s collagen and hyaluronin molecules are converted into a gas.
 The end result is that the floater is removed and/or reduced to a size that no longer impedes vision.

 Vitreolysis is performed as an outpatient procedure; you do not have to stay overnight in a hospital.
 Immediately prior to treatment, your ophthalmologist will administer eye drops to provide mild anesthesia.
 A contact lens will then placed on your eye, with the laser light delivered through a specially designed microscope.

 During treatment, you will likely observe small, dark specks/shadows – signaling that the floaters are being evaporated into small gas bubbles.
 These gas bubbles quickly dissolve and resorb into vitreous.

 Once the treatment is complete, your ophthalmologist may treat your eyes with anti-inflammatory drops.

 Each treatment session typically takes 20-60 minutes to perform and most patients will need to undergo two treatment sessions, sometimes three, in order to achieve a satisfactory result.